dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Process crashes or hangs
 - Silent failures
 - Incomplete logging

+Stated more concisely:

+  - Process management overhead
+  - Docker or GitLab runner limits
+  - Lack of proper inter-process error handling or logging

 The silent failures and process crashes would not necessarily be caught by the curent code failure detection.